User Tools

 qera et shem

-The ancient Hebrew phrase קרא את שמ (qera et shem) can be literally translated as “study the characteristics”.
+It has been hypothesized tht 'qera' might mean somthing more akin to “study”?
+It occurs regularly as part of the ancient Hebrew phrase קרא את שמ (qera et shem) which might be interpreted as “study the characteristics”.

 This phrase is very important in terms of the overall theme of the opening chapters of Genesis, as well as in certain critical instances relating to certain characters within the narrative.

-The phrase occurs twice in Genesis 4:26 in reference to Jehovah
+The phrase occurs twice in Genesis 4:26 in reference to Ihoh

 Prior to this the phrase occurs in Genesis 4:17 and 4:25.
 It also appears in Gen 5:2, 5:3, 5:29, 11:9, 12:8, 12:18, 13:4, 16:11, 16:13, 16:15, 17:5, 17:15, 17:19, and on and on.